- Biallelic CEBPA mutations are important prognostic indicators in AML, as they are associated with favorable outcomes

 CCAAT enhancer binding protein alpha (CEBPA) is a single-exon gene that encodes a leucine zipper transcription factor with an important role in myeloid differentiation, a necessary step in the development of acute myeloid leukemia (AML) (1).
 CEBPA mutations occur in 8-15% of AML cases and are one of the most common classes of mutations in cytogenetically-normal AML (2-4).
 The majority of CEBPA mutations are biallelic and are associated with favorable outcomes, as no wildtype protein is expressed to allow myeloid differention (5,6).
 It is believed that these mutations cause myeloid cell differentiation arrest resulting in a tumor suppressor effect (3).
 As of 2016, the WHO requires characterization of CEBPA mutations in the classification of AML (7).
 Therefore, reliable methods to detect these mutations is crucial for tumor classification.

 CEBPA mutations are highly variable and can occur anywhere throughout the gene.
 Therefore, it is important to be able to detect mutations across the entire coding region.
-Sanger sequencing is the current gold standard technique, detecting CEBPA mutations down to 20% AF, but this approach lacks scalability.
-Next-generation sequencing (NGS) assays can detect multiple mutation types across multiple target regions.
-However, detecting mutations in CEBPA can be particularly challenging for these assays due to the high GC content (8).
+Sanger sequencing is the current gold standard technique, detecting CEBPA mutations down to 20% AF, but this approach lacks scalability. next-generation sequencing (NGS) tests can detect multiple mutation types across multiple target regions.
+However, detecting mutations in CEBPA can be particularly challenging for these tests due to the high GC content (8).

 Variant sensitivity is a function of both coverage depth and noise at that depth, which is accounted for using normalization datasets to assess noise at each variant position.
 Using this approach, background noise at each base position is assessed across a cohort of diverse wild-type samples.
 From this information, the sensitivity of identifying a true positive variant over a range of allele frequencies is calculated for each position.
 Therefore, one can determine the limit of detectability for a variant at a base position and for a particular base substitution.
 This metric is referred to as 95 MDAF, the minimum detectable allele frequency by which a variant can be distinguished from the underlying noise at a probability of 0.95.